British Soap Awards 2018: winners in full

 - Reis Bruce (Austin Lonsdale, Doctors)

-- Lorraine Stanley (Karen Taylor, EastEnders)
+- Lorraine Stanley (Karen Taylor, EastEnders) – WINNER!

 - Andrew Scarborough (Graham Foster, Emmerdale)